Itsaso Arana

 Itsaso Arana Baztan (born 20 August 1985) is a Spanish actress and writer.

 Biography

 Born on 20 August 1985 in Tafalla, Navarre, she earned a degree in Interpretación textual from the Madrid's RESAD.
 She founded the theatre company 'La tristura' alongside another two RESAD alumni.
-She has since featured in films such as Acantilado or Diecisiete and series such as 14 de abril.
+She has since featured in films such as The Cliff or Seventeen and series such as 14 de abril.
 La República, Vergüenza, High Seas, Dime Quién Soy: Mistress of War and Reyes de la noche.

-In 2022, she wrapped shooting of her debut feature as a director, Las chicas están bien, in which she also plays an acting part.
+In 2022, she wrapped shooting of her debut feature as a director, The Girls Are Alright, in which she also plays an acting part.